-For more information about descriptors' methods, see descriptors.
+For more information about descriptors' methods, see Implementing Descriptors (in The Python Language Reference).

 - dictionary An associative array, where arbitrary keys are mapped to values.
-The keys can be any object with hash() and eq() methods.
+The use of dict closely resembles that for list, but the keys can be any object with a hash() function, not just integers.
 Called a hash in Perl. - docstring A string literal which appears as the first expression in a class, function or module.
 While ignored when the suite is executed, it is recognized by the compiler and put into the doc attribute of the enclosing class, function or module.
-Since it is available via introspection, it is the canonical place for documentation of the object. - duck-typing A programming style which does not look at an object's type to determine if it has the right interface; instead, the method or attribute is simply called or used ("If it looks like a duck and quacks like a duck, it must be a duck.")
+Since it is available via introspection, it is the canonical place for documentation of the object. - duck-typing A pythonic programming style which determines an object's type by inspection of its method or attribute signature rather than by explicit relationship to some type object ("If it looks like a duck and quacks like a duck, it must be a duck.")
 By emphasizing interfaces rather than specific types, well-designed code improves its flexibility by allowing polymorphic substitution.
 Duck-typing avoids tests using type() or isinstance().
 (Note, however, that duck-typing can be complemented with abstract base classes.)
-Instead, it typically employs hasattr() tests or EAFP programming. - EAFP Easier to ask for forgiveness than permission.
+Instead, it typically employs hasattr() tests or EAFP programming.

+- EAFP Easier to ask for forgiveness than permission.
 This common Python coding style assumes the existence of valid keys or attributes and catches exceptions if the assumption proves false.
 This clean and fast style is characterized by the presence of many try and except statements.
-The technique contrasts with the LBYL style common to many other languages such as C.

-- expression A piece of syntax which can be evaluated to some value.
+The technique contrasts with the LBYL style common to many other languages such as C. - expression A piece of syntax which can be evaluated to some value.
 In other words, an expression is an accumulation of expression elements like literals, names, attribute access, operators or function calls which all return a value.
 In contrast to many other languages, not all language constructs are expressions.
 There are also statements which cannot be used as expressions, such as print or if.
-Assignments are also statements, not expressions. - extension module A module written in C or C++, using Python's C API to interact with the core and with user code. - file object An object exposing a file-oriented API (with methods such as read() or write()) to an underlying resource.
-Depending on the way it was created, a file object can mediate access to a real on-disk file or to another other type of storage or communication device (for example standard input/output, in-memory buffers, sockets, pipes, etc.).
-File objects are also called file-like objects or streams.
+Assignments are also statements, not expressions. - extension module A module written in C or C++, using Python's C API to interact with the core and with user code. - finder An object that tries to find the loader for a module.
+It must implement a method named find_module().
+See PEP 302 for details. - function A series of statements which returns some value to a caller.
+It can also be passed zero or more arguments which may be used in the execution of the body.
+See also argument and method. - future A pseudo module which programmers can use to enable new language features which are not compatible with the current interpreter.
+For example, the expression 11/4 currently evaluates to 2.
+If the module in which it is executed had enabled true division by executing: